AnsonX10/MIULevelCreationKit/README.md

 ![image alt text](ReadmeImages/image_10.png)

-Let’s make sure to save our new scene (Ctrl+S or File > Save Scene) so that we can run our lightmapper.
+Let’s make sure to save our new scene (Ctrl+S or *File > Save Scene*) so that we can run our lightmapper.

 Select *Window > Lighting > Settings* from the Unity menu bar.
 The Set Up Lighting command we ran at the start already configured our light settings, so all we need to do is hit Generate Lighting at the bottom right.
-This might take a few minutes depending on your computer, but at the end you should be rewarded with something like this:
+This can take quite a while, depending on your computer, but at the end you should be rewarded with something like this:

 ![image alt text](ReadmeImages/image_11.png)

+Please check **Lightmap Settings** at the end of the readme for how to make your lightmaps exportable.

+Keep in mind that lightmaps are not necessary to export or publish your level, and it is sometimes best to *thoroughly* test your level before generating lightmaps as any changes in level geometry will require lightmaps to be regenerated.

 The final step is to set up the preview camera.
-In your Scene View using WSAD move your viewport to get a good view of your map.
+In your Scene View using WASD move your viewport to get a good view of your map.
 Then select the Main Camera object in the Scene Hierarchy and select *GameObject > Align With View* so that the camera matches what you see in the Scene viewport.

 Now we’re ready to test.
-To create your .level file select Marble It Up > Level Baker.
-This will open up a new window with a "Bake" button.
-Press that and voilà!
+To create your .level file, click the *Export* button under the *Level Export* section of the Level Kit window, and voilà!
 A level file has been created in your Assets folder.

 To test it out, we’ll need to launch *Marble It Up!* on Steam in Level Testing mode.
+The dialog asking if you want to open the level tester only appears when launched from the Steam library window.
 Open that up, select Load Map, and select the newly created .level file (which is named the same as your saved scene name).

 If everything works as intended you should be rewarded with a view of your custom map: